 “Hands down, the biggest challenge is the structural seismic upgrades that (need) to be done,” said LSW’s Esther Cho Liu, the project’s architect.
 “The building is quite old, so nothing is really lining up anywhere … It was actually pretty crazy.
 Not one of the walls on the exterior lined up all the way … All the existing floors, especially the second floor … it’s just a mess.”

+A Revealing Restoration.
 A Uniquely Versatile Solution

 Careful selection of tight grain CVG fir, properly painted and pre-treated with benite will ensure the long term durability of the product.